 The Impact of Birth Trauma on Sexual Health

-Birth trauma refers to emotional, psychological and physical distress caused by any unpredictable experience during pregnancy and birth.
-Examples of unpredictable experiences include experiences of premature labour, emergency C-section, traumatic medical intervention and anything causing fear of losing the baby.
+Birth trauma refers to emotional, psychological and physical distress caused by any experience during pregnancy and birth.
+Examples of experiences include experiences of premature labour, emergency C-section, traumatic medical intervention and anything causing fear of losing the baby.

 Many women report symptoms similar to Post Traumatic Stress Disorder after a traumatic birth.